rdmorganiser/rdmorganiser.github.io/talks/egu2017/talk.md

 * Update of the work done in the WissGrid context
 * Structure of the questionnaire
-  * Sequence of questions, what to skip?
+  * Sequence and interdependence of questions, what to skip?
   * Templates for DMP output
   * Internationalization (English, German)
 * User tests with